Donald Trump Crashing Weddings In Mar-a-Lago? See Odd Pics With Bride & Wedding Party

 Is Donald Trump filming ‘Wedding Crashers 2’?
-The President made an unexpected pitstop at a wedding when he was in Palm Beach, FL, on the weekend of Feb.
-10!
-The internet went wild after photos of a very happy Trump with a bride and her wedding party surfaced and you have to see the epic pics!
+The President made an unexpected pitstop at a wedding when he was in Palm Beach, FL, on Feb.
+11, and he even made a speech!
+The internet went wild after photos and videos of a very happy Trump with a bride and her wedding party surfaced and you have to see it all right here!

 But, don’t get too excited… we’re unfortunately not getting a Wedding Crashers 2.
 In fact, it turns out that the President was actually on the guest list of Carl Henry Lindner IV and Vanessa Jane Falk‘s wedding.
 The Newlyweds married at Mar-a-Lago Estate, which is actually owned by Trump.
 The groom’s parents have been members at the prestigious landmark for years, according to TMZ, and they personally invited the president to the wedding about a week ago.
 Trump told the family that we would try to make an appearance at the ceremony if he was close by, however, they didn’t really expect the 45th President of the United States to show up.